glfw/glfw.github.io/faq.md

 On Linux systems using Wayland, the Wayland API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.

-On Linux systems using Mir, the Mir API is used for window and input management, and EGL to create OpenGL and OpenGL ES contexts.

 ### 2.13 - Why doesn't your gl.h have the functions I need?